Charlie Summers

 Charles E. Summers Jr. (born December 26, 1959) is an American politician, businessman, and Iraq War veteran.
-A Republican from the state of Maine, he served as Acting Assistant to the Secretary of Defense for Public Affairs in the Trump Administration.
+A Republican from the state of Maine, he served as Acting Assistant to the Secretary of Defense for Public Affairs in the first Trump Administration.

 A member of the Maine Senate from 1991 to 1995, Summers ran for the Republican nomination for Maine's 1st congressional district in 1994, finishing second in the primary.
 He was the nominee for the same seat in 2004 and 2008, losing on each occasion to the Democratic candidate.
 From 2011 to 2013, he served as the Secretary of State of Maine.
 He was the Republican nominee for the U.S. Senate to succeed retiring Republican Olympia Snowe in the 2012 election, but lost to former independent Governor Angus King.

 Early life, education, and early political career

 He was born in Danville, Illinois in 1959.
 His family moved to Kewanee, Illinois where he grew up & helped run Hotel Kewanee with his mother and father from the years 1962 to 1992.
 In 1978 graduated from Kewanee High School in 1978 Kewanee.
 He earned an AA from Blackhawk College and a BS in leisure studies from University of Illinois at Urbana-Champaign in 1984.
 After college he moved to Bangor, Maine where became the Assistant Manager of the Bangor Motor Inn.
 He and his first wife, Dr. Debra J. Summers, Ph.D., later moved to southern Maine where he worked as part of the management team of the South Portland Motor Inn.
 He later opened his own small business, "Charlie's Beverage Warehouse", in Biddeford, Maine.
 Debra Summers died in a 1997 automobile accident.

 Summers was State Director for United States Senator Olympia Snowe from 1995 to 2004.
 He has served in various elected and appointed political positions, most recently (March 2005 – June 2007) as the New England Regional Administrator (Region I) for the U.S. Small Business Administration (SBA).
 He monitored oversight of SBA's Financing, Marketing, and Outreach efforts in Offices from six states: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.